 And finally this week, House Speaker Ryan Fecteau and Representative Amy Arata coauthored this recent op-ed in support of LD 2003, a bill that would help Maine with our affordable housing crisis as well as climate action.
-If you want to contact your legislators about this important bill, use our online action form to email them today as the bill will be voted on soon.

 April 7, 2022